+Why do I shop at ALDI?
 I don’t know about you, but I find that our larder goes empty a day or two earlier these days.
-It took me a couple of weeks to figure out why this is so, when it dawned on me that everything is getting more expensive.
+It took me a while to figure out why this is so, when it dawned on me that everything is getting more expensive.

 My grocery shopping strategy has changed over the years depending on how much 1) time 2) energy and 3) money I have available at any given time.

 Right now, I’m getting most of my groceries at ALDI.

 I began shopping there in earnest and have been pleasantly surprised at how low my tab is at the end.
 I still have to get some items elsewhere, the rare item that ALDI doesn’t carry.
 But the bulk of our produce, canned/dried goods and other household stuff comes from ALDI.